xwmx/nb/README.md

 [example:1] Title One
 ```

-A bookmark can be added in another notebook by specifying the notebook
+A bookmark can be created in another notebook by specifying the notebook
 name with colon, then a space, then the URL and bookmark options:

 ```bash